Ollie Bearman: ‘You only get one shot in F1 – my ultimate goal is to be world champion’

 Another stand-in appearance in September, this time for Haas’s suspended driver Kevin Magnussen in Azerbaijan, brought another terrific top-10 finish.
 By then, his 2025 grid spot was secured, irrespective of an underwhelming (albeit heavily interrupted) second F2 campaign, where he finished 12th.

 “Cycling with him has been a really good way of improving my physical strength and cardio,” Bearman says.
-“I’ve also been working hard on my neck, that’s a big step from F2 in terms of how difficult the car is on the neck.
+“I’ve also been working hard on my neck.
+There’s a big step from F2 in terms of how difficult the car is on the neck.

 “It’s been more than what I’m used to but it’s all about being able to cope with the demands of our sport.
 You need to be on top of it.”